 Share this post

 Technical Translator specialised in Marketing, Economics and Environment.
-I hold an MSc. in Environmental Engineering and enjoy contributing to the expansion of sustainable businesses with accurate translations, and clear and natural texts.
+I hold an MSc. in Environmental Engineering and enjoy contributing to the expansion of sustainable businesses in the Spanish market with accurate translations, and clear and natural texts.